Linaro/website/_pages/blog.md

 ---
 title: Our Blog
-permalink: /blog/
 description: >
   Read our official Linaro blog posts to get the latest updates and news within the industry.
+Test.
+permalink: /blog/
 tags_enabled: true
 jumbotron:
   title: Our Blog